citizensadvice/design-system/website/content/components/footer.md

 ### Additional logo slot

-The component accepts `additional_logo` to render an additional logo alongside the legal text in the footer.
+The component accepts `additional_logo` to render additional content alongside the legal text in the footer.
 This is intended for including additional regulator or other important logos, such as the Fundraising Regulator.
-The slot accepts the following named arguments:

-<%= render ArgumentsTableComponent.new(:footer_additional_logo_slot) %>